jmullaney/Mite3/README.md

     | Data       | BLOB (bytes)                    |
     | Date       | as ISO 8601 date/time as TEXT   |

-Codable values below the top level are encoded/decoded as JSON using sqlite3's TEXT data type.
+Nested `Codable` values are encoded/decoded as JSON as use sqlite3's TEXT data type.

 ### Customizing Parameter Binding and Row Reading ###

-You can extend a type to implement `Mite3.CustomRepresentation` to customize how values of the type are bound as parameters or read as result rows.
+You can extend a type to implement `Mite3.CustomRepresentation` to customize how values of the type are bound as parameters or read as result row column values.

 `func bind(binder: ParameterBinder) -> Int32` determins how a value is bound as a parameter.
 The ParameterBinder instance passed in provides utilities for binding various kinds of primitive values in a typical way.